regebro/BigBad3/slides.rst

     In Python 2, if you raise an exception during exception handling, the original exception is lost.
     In Python 3 you can chain them, and get both tracebacks, which is really handy for debugging.
+    You don't actually have to explicitly chain them in this case, they will be implicitly chained.
+    But raise from will chain exceptions even when it's not in a try/except case.

 ----